jfecher/ante-website/content/blog/why_effects.md

 that transaction.
 For the curious, there's a proof of concept implementation of it in Effekt [here](https://github.com/effekt-community/effekt-stm/blob/main/stm.effekt).

+### Replayability

+Another neat aspect of purity is that it can give you replayability similar to the `rr` debugging utility.
+This is the tech needed for deterministic network replication and log structured backups used in databases and videogame networking.

+To implement this you would need two handlers: `record` and `replay` which handle the top-level effect emitted by `main`.
+In most languages this is named `IO`. `record` would record that the effect occurred, re-raise it to be handled by the built-in `IO` handler, and record it's result.
+Then, on another run `replay` would handle `IO` and use the results from the effect log instead of actually performing them.
+A particularly smart language could even `record` by default in debug builds to always get deterministic debugging!

 ### Capability-based Security

 The requirement to include all unhandled effects as part of the type signature of a function